Emissions out. Ecocentric’s in.

 Cheryl: It was important to me that it was housing, it wasn't a single family home on a big lot.
 It's designed to be infill housing...what we build is essentially a two storey upper unit of a five storey building, which would have been two stackable houses on top of each other over retail.
 So the idea was it would be infilled into a site in Toronto on an existing arterial street.
 So we're taking advantage of existing infrastructure, not building on green field sites.
 Using existing transit systems, existing sewers and roads and schools and community centres and all of that.
 So it's recycling this existing infrastructure.
-I think a lot of people don't realize that despite all the growth in Toronto and the high rises, exploding and popping up everywhere, we're actually losing population in a lot of our inner city neighborhoods, the low rise in inner city neighborhoods.
+I think a lot of people don't realize that despite all the growth in Toronto and the high rises, exploding and popping up everywhere, we're actually losing population in a lot of our inner city neighbourhoods, the low rise in inner city neighbourhoods.
 And, and suburbs, largely because of zoning regulations that don't allow for greater intensity.
-So you know, people age, they move out of neighborhoods, and we're actually losing population, schools are closing in a lot of these neighborhoods.
+So you know, people age, they move out of neighbourhoods, and we're actually losing population, schools are closing in a lot of these neighbourhoods.
 So the idea was to reinvigorate them with this infill housing, that's mid-rise.

 Amanda: Cheryl says the ZeroHouse is also SOCIALLY sustainable.

-Cheryl: You know, you can walk up at either end of the building, there's a common corridor where you can bump into your friends and neighbors before you open your door.
+Cheryl: You know, you can walk up at either end of the building, there's a common corridor where you can bump into your friends and neighbours before you open your door.
 There's windows on three orientations of the building, so that you get lots of cross circulation and natural ventilation.
 We designed a courtyard into each unit so that you got light, not just from the south, but from the east, and, and the north and through this operable window of this common courtyard.

 Amanda: Are you getting an image in your head of what this looks like?
 Sounds pretty beautiful doesn't it?